Study Suggests Yoga Can Help Manage Urinary Incontinence

 Not surprisingly, there are quite a few evidence-based research studies on the management of incontinence with yoga.
 But I was especially impressed with the rationale and results from one particular study, A group-based yoga therapy intervention for urinary incontinence in women: a pilot randomized trial.
 (1)

 Despite the small sample size, the study was published in a peer-reviewed journal, suggesting that the reviewers saw merit in the results.
-Let me also add that despite being a small pilot study, the results were highly significant with minimal variation between the yoga group and non-yoga group.
+Let me also add that despite being a small pilot study, the results were highly significant, with minimal variation between the yoga group and non-yoga group.

 The rationale for doing the study was to check the feasibility, efficacy, and safety of yoga therapy for middle-aged and older women with urinary incontinence.
-The exclusion criteria were stringent and elaborate, and excluded individuals who displayed severe mobility problems or if they had already undergone yoga instruction within the past year, specifically to treat incontinence.
+The exclusion criteria were stringent and elaborate and excluded individuals who displayed severe mobility problems or if had already undergone yoga instruction within the past year, specifically to treat incontinence.
 Other exclusion criteria included but were not limited to pregnancy within the past six months, ongoing urinary tract infection, neurological issues, including stroke, multiple sclerosis, or Parkinson’s disease, a congenital condition leading to incontinence, fistula in the bladder or rectum, and pelvic cancer or radiation among others.

 Women were randomly assigned by a computer to two groups: a yoga group (N=10) and a non-yoga waitlist group (N=9).
 The non-yoga group received a gift certificate for local yoga studio classes at the end of the study.
-(I thought this was a novel way to inspire them to do yoga especially after the encouraging results.)
+(I thought this was a novel way to inspire them to do yoga, especially after the encouraging results.)
 The yoga group was enrolled in a six-week yoga therapy program consisting of two group classes/week led by an experienced, certified instructor as well as an assistant and one weekly home practice.

-How to Practice Yoga for Pelvic Floor Health
+How to Practice Yoga for Pelvic Floor Health and Urinary Incontinence

 The yoga program, designed by Judith Lasater and Leslie Howard, focused on providing formal instruction and practice in a variety of yoga postures and techniques.
 The program, which was based primarily on Iyengar yoga, involved a set of eight postures that could be adapted for women of all ages, including those with decreased flexibility or mobility.